fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-For our next full-time cohort, beginning in September 2021, we are aiming to secure up to twelve apprenticeships
+For our next full-time cohort, beginning in September 2021, we are aiming to secure up to twelve apprenticeships.

 ---